cindyalvarez/customerdevelopment/questions/what-advice-would-you-give.md

-# What advice would you give to a friend (peer, coworker) getting started with...?
+# What advice would you give to a friend (peer, coworker) getting started with [topic]...?
 This question helps participants think back to problems they may have long-ago solved.
 It can feel socially awkward to talk about mistakes made or confusing concepts, but framing it as 'giving advice' makes it feel okay.

 ## Examples